 Yes, SACM is allowing students to continue their studies in an online format due to the circumstances, as long as ALL classes continue in an online format.

 I am planning to stay on campus, what services are open?

 All campus offices are closed.
 However, you can still pick up meals for the day between 11:00 a.m. - 1:00 p.m. at The Star (Main Campus) and Clewell Dining Hall (South Campus).
 Please be sure to complete the meal reservation form emailed out daily.
 Also, read all emails from Housing for up-to-date information on daily meals.

 For other issues, you can email the following College offices:

 - Student Accounts (email@example.com) – Questions about your bill.

 - Office of the Registrar (firstname.lastname@example.org) – Questions about enrollment; ordering transcripts; requesting enrollment letter.
 You can also find information on the Registrar’s web page.

-- Student Success (email@example.com) – Help with classes; questions or problems with remote class format.
+- The Center for Academic Excellence (email@example.com) – Help with classes; questions or problems with remote class format.
 You can also find information on our Keep on Learning page.

 - Accessibility Services (firstname.lastname@example.org) – questions about accommodations due to disabilities.

 - Reeves Library (email@example.com) – research assistance; research materials.